TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 =======
 - Possible balancing for revolver: longer loading time?
 Perhaps even longer than deagle
 	- Because it's really OP with its burst fire mode
+	- 1200 -> 1500.
+At least as long as the scout.

+- Calico longer to reload than bulwark?
+	- 1500 -> 1200
+	- Or just the same

 - Akimbo sn69 are really op, they're better than an SMG
 - balance kek9 against sn69?